-It’s got rum and tropical fruit, who wouldn’t want to drink just one of these in Cuba.
+It’s got rum and exotic fruits, who wouldn’t want to drink just one of these in Cuba.

 This Cuban cocktail varies based on what’s available but expect something fruity.
-It’s often 3 year old Havana Club with orange or pineapple juice and maraschino liquer shaken with ice, strained and garnished with fruit.
+It’s often 3 year old Havana Club with Cuban fruit – most often orange or pineapple juice and maraschino liqueur shaken with ice, strained and garnished with fruit.

-A simple recipe of 1.5oz white rum, .75oz aged rum, a few dashes of granadine and juice from a slice of lime.
+A simple recipe of 1.5oz white rum, .75oz aged rum, a few dashes of grenadine and juice from a slice of lime.
 Serve in a tom collins glass.